-The L will still run 24/7, but you have other options during the few times (late nights and weekends) when L service will run less frequently.
-Here are alternatives so you can plan ahead:
+The L will still run 24/7, but you have other options during the times (nights and weekends) when L service will run less frequently.
+Here are alternatives so you can plan a trip:

 Construction during the L Project